 This hands-on program prepares students for entry-level employment in the natural gas industry.
 Students will learn how to perform tasks needed to install and maintain pipelines for natural gas distribution systems, which provide natural gas service to residential, commercial and industrial customers.

 Join us for an open house at our Center for Business and Industry, 1751 Callowhill Street, Philadelphia, PA 19130.
-Dates for the fall open house will be announced in July.
+Dates for the spring open house will be announced in November.